What is Content Automation in Pharma and Why is it Important?

 Each copy, paste, and tweak operation also adds time.
 Did the author’s tweaks improve the chances of regulators accepting the information without query?
 If the regulator does query the information, there are now two places to find and update the information: the original content and the pasted, repurposed content.
 It can be difficult to find the repurposed information if the terminology or syntax changed.

 A drug dossier contains an enormous amount of interrelated content.
-Without content reuse, it is very challenging to provide the right information in the right place everywhere that information is required.
-Without content reuse, most organizations are forced to attempt one or more of the following tactics:
+Without content reuse, teams struggle to provide the right information in the right place every time.
+As a result, most organizations attempt one or more of the following tactics:

 - Create entirely new content